omkar3602/Bridgestone-Idea-Management-Platform/README.md

 * Create a .env file in the root directory.
 It sholud contain the following variables.
     * SECRET_KEY: Secret Key used by Django in `projectname\settings.py`
     * DEBUG: Describes whether the project is in development or production.
     * ADMIN_EMAIL: Email ID of sytem admin.
-Used for automatic mailing purpose.
+Used for automatic mailing feature.
     * PASSWORD: Password of admin email.
 (If password doesn't work, app password is required).
     * WEB_URL: This is the base url of the website.